Our Flourish Curriculum

 Subject Leader Overviews

 Class teachers lead a curriculum area ensuring National Curriculum coverage and progression.
 Subject leaders of the non-core subjects have compiled an overview of what each class will learn during their journey through our school.
-Please note these overviews are set for each year to ensure coverage and progression but are flexible to include children’s interests and topical issues.
+Please note overviews are set for each year to ensure coverage and progression but are flexible to include children’s interests and topical issues.
+If parents wish to have a copy of the overviews, please contact the school office.
+There are short curriculum maps and a grid to show what units are taught across each for each year group within each year group section.

 Phonics at Whittle-le-Woods CE Primary School is taught across FS (Pre-school and Reception class) and Ks1 with children working alongside pupils from other classes who are in the same phonic phase.
 Children are given phonic support in KS2 when it is required.
 We have used the Bug Club Phonics programme for a number of years and this is already accredited with the DFE.
 Phonemes (sounds) and graphemes (printed letters) are taught and children’s ability to segment words and blend sounds is developed.
 Children are also taught ‘tricky’ words which cannot be sounded out.
 Phonics Bug reading books are selected for children according to the phonics phase within which they are working.